Investing can be daunting. I know I didn't invest, outside of my retirement accounts at work, because I was worried about taxes.

 It wasn't about education.
 I know the basics to investing, you probably do too (but review it if you don't), but it wasn't about information.
 It was about action.
 Or rather fear of action.

 I overcame that fear of the unknown when I started reading about investing.
 All the expert opinion agreed that investing was the right choice.
-Taking action today was the best choice and a little risk and volatility was acceptable if my time horizon was long enough.
+Taking action today was the best choice and a little risk and volatility were acceptable if my time horizon was long enough.
 If you need the money in two years, keep it in something safe and stable.
 If you don't need it for twenty, you can put it in something riskier.

 If you're sitting on the sidelines, a little worried about what to do next especially after the Great Recession and subsequent bounce back, the consensus is still the same.